rubikab23/python-data-structures/README.md

 The `defaultdict` class is another dictionary subclass from the `collections` module that accepts a callable in its constructor.
 The callable's return value will be used if a requested key cannot be found.

-This can save you some typing and make your intentions clearer compared to using `get()` or catching a `KeyError` exception in regular dictionaries:
+This can save some typing and make intentions clearer compared to using `get()` or catching a `KeyError` exception in regular dictionaries:

 ```
 from collections import defaultdict